💬 Quotes & Reflections

 Energy Cleansing

 This looks different depending on your tradition or comfort level.
-Salt baths, smudging, sound healing, or simply spending time in silence after being in busy social environments — these are ways of clearing energetic residue that accumulates throughout the day.
+For some it’s a quiet bath, for others simply spending time in silence after being in busy social environments — small ways of clearing what accumulates throughout the day.

 Think of it less as mystical ritual and more as energetic hygiene.
 Just as you wouldn’t go to bed without washing the day off physically, these practices help you clear what you’ve accumulated emotionally and energetically.